junxit/us-congress-bills-114/bill.md

   >     - **(C)** *Re-employed annuitants* A Federal annuitant employed pursuant to this paragraph shall not be considered an employee for purposes of subchapter III of chapter 83 or chapter 84 of title 5, United States Code, or such other retirement system (referred to in subparagraph (B)) as may apply.
   >     - **(D)** *Counting* Federal annuitants shall be counted on a full-time equivalent basis.
   >     - **(E)** *Limitation* No appointment under this paragraph may be made which would result in the displacement of any employee.
-  >   - **(12)** *Travel for intermittent employees* The Director is authorized to reimburse intermittent Federal employees traveling from outside a commuting distance (to be predetermined by the Director) for travel expenses and to compensate such employees for time spent traveling from their homes to work sites.
+  >   - **(12)** *Travel for intermittent employees* The Director is authorized to reimburse intermittent Federal employees traveling from outside a commuting distance (to be predetermined by the Director) for travel expenses.
   > - **(e)** *On-FLETC housing* Notwithstanding any other provision of law, individuals attending training at any FLETC facility shall, to the extent practicable and in accordance with FLETC policy, reside in on-FLETC or FLETC-provided housing.
   > - **(f)** *Additional fiscal authorities* In order to further the goals and objectives of FLETC, the Director is authorized to—
   >   - **(1)** expend funds for public awareness and to enhance community support of law enforcement training, including the advertisement of available law enforcement training programs;